girishji/vimsuggest/foo.md

    nnoremap <key> :VSFind $VIMRUNTIME<space>
    ```

    The 'find' program can be specified through the `g:vimsuggest_fzfindprg` variable.
 If this variable is not defined, a default command is used (that ignores hidden files and directories).
-The placeholder "$*" is allowed to specify where the optional directory argument will be included.
-If placeholder is not specifed, directory name is included at the end.
+The placeholder "$*" is allowed to specify where the arguments will be included.
 Environment variables and tilde are expanded for directory names.

    ```vim
    let g:vimsuggest_fzfindprg = 'find $* \! \( -path "*/.*" -prune \) -type f -follow'